ory/docs/docs/ecosystem/upgrading.md

 :::important

 **Ory only releases software that is stable and ready for production!**
-The sandbox/incubating stage is an indicator of _how much_ the API could change in the future, including backwards incompatible changes.
+The sandbox/incubating stage is an indicator of how much the API could change in the future, including backward incompatible changes.

 Ory was founded in 2015, secures more than 50B requests monthly and is the most trusted open source ecosystem for authentication &